NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ### Step 7.
 Mapping and Variant Calling

-The ,apping and variant calling tools for Nanopore are different than those typically used with Illumina data.
+The mapping and variant calling tools for Nanopore are different than those typically used with Illumina data.
 Nanopore fastq data by mapping to an E.coli reference genome using **Minimap2**.
 Notice the '-ax map-ont' signalling we are using Nanopore data.
 Minimap2 creates a SAM file, a type of alignment file.
 We need to convert this to a BAM file to make the alignment compatible with other software.
 We do this using **samtools**.
 ```
 conda activate nanopore
 cd nanopore/bacteria/data